jrnd-io/jr/Readme.md

-# JR: Quality Random Data from the Command line
+# JR: streaming Quality Random Data from the Command line

 JR is a CLI program that helps you to stream quality random data for your applications.